 Take advantage of easing the pressure of time goals, PR’s, BQ’s, NYC Qualifiers, and all the other outcome specific goals and try something new with our training (who knows, it may lead to even bigger and better goals in the future).

 - Increase strength training and cut back a few miles to see how your body responds

 - Play safely with increasing mileage if you are curious about a higher mileage impact on your running.
 Keyword- safely.

 - Switch things up and add in more cross-training- cycling, swimming, etc. and see how these various cardio activities impact your fitness and training.

-- Dial into your nutritional needs and play a little bit more with your diet and fueling to see how your body responds.
-I usually stick to what is safe so I can accomplish my goals, but I may be limiting myself to finding something that works even better.
+- Dial into your nutritional needs and play a little more with your diet and fueling to see how your body responds.
+I usually stick to what is safe to accomplish my goals, but I may be limiting myself to finding something that works even better.

-- Honestly reflect about previous race days and what has been your challenge?
+- Honestly, reflect on previous race days, and what has been your challenge?
 Is it physical strength to endure, mental stamina to stay in the hard part of the race, imbalances when running that lead to aches and pains?
 Be intentional about your training and work on all the small pieces that lead to a successful race day.